 - Pour distilled vinegar into each jar so that the cucumbers are completely covered, then seal the jars and refrigerator.
 When the cucumbers and dill have changed colour from bring green to a khaki colour, they’ll be ready to eat, however, they’ll taste better the longer you leave them.
 We recommend a minimum of a week before opening them, and after opening they should be good for a month or so.
 Enjoy!

 Please do let us know in the comments below if you make our Russian dill pickles recipe, as we’d love to know how they turn out for you.
-We’d also appreciate it if you can take a second to leave a rating.
+We’d also love it if you can took a second to leave a rating.